 Align and clamp your photo between the top magnets.
 Repeat for the bottom.

-Now, let’s just take a moment to admire these beautiful botanical printables.
+Now, let’s just take a moment to admire these beautiful botanical prints.

-Cynthia from Home Beautifully whipped these up just for these frames and I couldn’t love them more!
+Cynthia from Home Beautifully whipped them up just for these frames!
 They look amazing in our new kitchen/dining room – just the right touch of rustic and elegant.

 I printed the photos out as 8x10s and glued them to kraft paper to make the full 16×20.
 You can definitely order 16×20 prints if that’s more your style.
 I think I’ll try that out for some fall prints!

-You can find the free botanical printables in my resource library.
+You can find the free botanical prints in my resource library.
 They’re sized to be printed at either 8 x 10 or 16 x 20.

 I’ll send you an email with the password and link and you’ll have free reign from there!